aouriri/careful-fairness/sessions/session_seven.md

 ## Description

-**UPDATE SECTION** While we’re at the end of the cycle, the storage and management of research data are constant process throughout the research project.
+While we’re at the end of the cycle, the storage and management of research data are constant process throughout the research project.
 Storage should be considered for both data/documentation in the active stage of the project and once the project is completed.
 The storage solution(s) may be different at each point.
 Same with how the data/documentation is managed.
-Affected participants should be
+In this stage, we must think long term and regularly consider if the availability of the data is still of benefit years later and if adjustments must be made.

 ## Questions